 In addition, together with the Lao University Health Sciences and the US Department of Defense, OHSU helped develop the Lao American Nutrition Institute (LANI) for leading clinicians, nutritionists, and researchers to train local nutrition experts to study and initiate new approaches to improve the state of nutrition in Laos.
 As part of this larger collaboration, we established the opportunity for resident rotations at the Lao Friends Hospital for Children that focuses on education and capacity building.

 Local and regional global health electives

 Residents can stay near Portland and rotate through local urban Federally Qualified Health Centers (FQHC) and other community clinics that are part of the Virginia Garcia Memorial Health Center and Yakima Valley Farm Workers Clinic networks.
+In addition, residents may rotate at Mosiac Medical Center, an FQHC in Central Oregon.
 Residents can also arrange for rotations at an Indian Health Service site.